 Column Data Type

-1. Edit the Simple Tables macro or import dialog.
+1. Edit the Simple Tables macro or the import dialog.

 2. Open the column settings.